-Included in investments is \$0.4 million of investments in the William Blair SICAV products with an unrealized gain of \$0.1 million.
+Included in investments is 0.4 million of investments in the William Blair SICAV products with an unrealized gain of 0.0 million.
 The affiliated funds are also an investment option available in the 401(K) plans offered to employees.

-As of December 31, 2020, the Company recorded a payable to BDA of \$6.5 million, which is included in accrued expenses in the consolidated statement of financial condition.
+As of December 31, 2021, the Company recorded a payable to BDA of \$2.2 million, which is included in accrued expenses in the consolidated statement of financial condition.

-In connection with the Shared Services Agreement, effective July 1, 2015, and amended as January 1, 2017 (effective January 1, 2017), the Company allocates certain costs and charges advisor solutions distribution activities to William Blair Investment Management, LLC (WBIM).
-WBIM, a wholly owned subsidiary of the Member, is a registered investment advisor under the Investment Advisers Act of 1940 and provides investment advisory and related services to financial institutions
+In connection with the Shared Services Agreement, effective July 1, 2015, and amended as of January 1, 2017 (effective January 1, 2017), the Company allocates certain costs to William Blair Investment Management, LLC (WBIM) and it charges advisor solutions distribution activities to WBIM.
+WBIM, a wholly owned subsidiary of the Member, is a registered investment advisor under the Investment Advisers Act of 1940 and provides investment advisory and related services to financial institutions.

 Furthermore, in exchange for broker dealer services rendered in connection with the distribution of the William Blair SICAV products, WBIM compensates the Company for an amount equal to amounts incurred by the Company in connection with retrocession or rebate payments to outside distributors of the William Blair SICAV products.
-Included in other receivables, net is \$0.7 million related to the retrocession reimbursement.
+Included in other receivables, net is \$0.9 million related to the retrocession reimbursement.